hassanejaz/java-app/README.md

 ## Pre-requirements
 - Docker installed and running locally
 - Java 11
-- Gradle to build the the project.
-Jar file is in libs dir
+- Gradle 5 to build the the project .jar file

 **Testing on Local**